splunk/splunk-connect-for-syslog/docs/experiments.md

 ### > 3.0.0
 #### eBPF
-eBPF is a feature that leverages Linux kernel infrastructure to evenly distribute the load in especially in cases when there is a huge stream of messages incoming from a single appliance.
+eBPF is a feature that leverages Linux kernel infrastructure to evenly distribute the load especially in cases when there is a huge stream of messages incoming from a single appliance.
 Prerequisite for using eBPF feature is a host machine with os that supports eBPF.
 It should be used only in cases when other ways of sc4s tuning are failing.
 Please refer to the [instruction](./configuration.md#ebpf) for configuration details.
 To learn more visit this [blog post.](https://www.syslog-ng.com/community/b/blog/posts/syslog-ng-4-2-extra-udp-performance)
 #### SC4S Lite